akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/mapAsyncPartitioned.md

 If `parallelism` is 1, this stage is equivalent to @ref[`mapAsyncUnordered`](mapAsyncUnordered.md).
 If `perPartition` is greater-than or equal to `parallelism`, this stage is equivalent to @ref[`mapAsync`](mapAsync.md).

+@@@ warning
+Care may need to be taken using this operator between a fan-out and a fan-in (including within a @apidoc[SubFlow](SubFlow)) to ensure that the fan-in preserves ordering.
+@@@

 ## Examples

-Imagine you are consuming messages from a broker.
+Imagine you are consuming messages from a broker (for instance, Apache Kafka via [Alpakka Kafka](https://doc.akka.io/docs/alpakka-kafka/current/)).
 This broker's semantics are such that acknowledging one message implies an acknowledgement of all messages delivered before that message; this in turn means that in order to ensure at-least-once processing of messages from the broker, they must be acknowledged in the order they were received.
 These messages represent business events produced by some other service(s) and each concerns a particular entity.
 You may process messages for different entities simultaneously, but can only process one message for a given entity at a time:

 Scala
 :   @@snip [MapAsyncs.scala](/akka-docs/src/test/scala/docs/stream/operators/sourceorflow/MapAsyncs.scala) { #mapAsyncPartitioned }